theflimflam/vectorized-playing-cards/README.md

-Vectoriezed playing cards, cleaned up to work as part of other projects
+Vectorized playing cards, cleaned up to work as part of other projects
 ================================================================================
 This is a fork of [Chris Aguilar's Vectorized Playing Cards 2.0][FORK], Copyright 2015, Chris Aguilar and Powershop NZ.